Stayrony/Architecture/Architecture-mobile/README.md

 |Architecture.UITests   |This project contains UI tests for the Architecture project.   |
 |Architecture.NUnitTests|This project contains unit tests for the Architecture project.|

-The classes from the SampleApp mobile app can be re-used in any Xamarin.Forms app with little or no modification.
+The classes from the Architecture mobile app can be re-used in any Xamarin.Forms app with little or no modification.

 # Architecture project
 The Architecture project contains the following folders: